 The majority of new companies issue ‘ordinary shares’.
 Each one carries equal rights, including:

 Shareholders’ rights become much more complex when multiple share classes are issued.
-It is even more important to have an agreement in such instances.
+In such instances, a shareholders’ agreement is crucial.

 Rights of minority shareholders

 Generally, minority shareholders (those owning less than 50% of a company’s issued share capital) have little control over the management and direction of the business.
 The collective power of their votes can be cancelled out by the voting power of majority shareholders.
 An official shareholders’ agreement is the most effective way to protect the minority from this type of unfair monopoly.

 Limited company shareholders invest money in shares and receive a portion of trading profits in return.
 The limit of their financial responsibility to the company is restricted to the value of their shares.
 This is known as ‘limited liability’ and it is one of the biggest advantages of setting up a limited company.

 Shareholders are only required to contribute the nominal value of their unpaid shares towards company debts.
 If the business fails or cannot afford to pay its bills, the company itself is almost always responsible for these liabilities, not the shareholders.